 Field trial data …

-The HomeSense dataset comprises of sensor-generated, interview, questionnaire, ethnographic and time-use diary data.
-These data are available for examination, reuse and/or future research collaborations.
-We are particularly interested in collaborations addressing the problem of contextual visualisation, bringing together sensor-generated and qualitative types of data … ... more
+The HomeSense dataset contains sensor-generated, interview, questionnaire, ethnographic and time-use diary data.
+These data are available for examination, reuse and/or future research.
+We are particularly interested in collaboration addressing the problem of contextual visualisation, i.e., in pursuing interesting and novel amalgamations of sensor-generated and qualitative types of data … more

 - HomeSense_data-README.pdf …explains the contents of HomeSense_data.zip: